Web-Dev-Collaborative/PYTHON_PRAC/Readings/A quick yet complete tour of lists in Python3 in just seven minutes.md

 **If you liked this article, please click on the clap and leave me feedback.
 Please share with your friends.**

-Learn to code for free. freeCodeCamp's open source curriculum has helped more than 40,000 people get jobs as developers.
+Learn to code for free. freeCodeCamp’s open source curriculum has helped more than 40,000 people get jobs as developers.
 [Get started](https://www.freecodecamp.org/learn)

 [Source](https://www.freecodecamp.org/news/a-quick-yet-complete-tour-of-lists-in-python3-in-just-seven-minutes-437e615110d0/)